maxwelltsai/maxwelltsai/README.md

 🌱 I’m currently learning quantum reinforcement learning.

-💞️ I’m looking to collaborate on physics informed neural networks.
+💞️ I’m looking to collaborate on (high performance) deep neural networks for physical sciences

 📫 I can reached by emails.